Yes! Woke to sunshine this morning!

-The first distance sign north of Liard Hot Springs tells us it is 206 km to Watson Lake, where I hope the laptop can get repaired.
+The first distance sign north of Liard Hot Springs indicates 206 km to Watson Lake.

 Then a lone bison was alongside the highway ...